 If securities laws are not complied with, the company could be required to refund the offering proceeds to the investors with interest (even if the proceeds have been spent).
 Furthermore, the company’s officers who are involved in the offering may be personally liable for the return of the investors’ investment.

-If you have any questions or want to discuss raising capital via Rule 504, please contact Brandon Cole or any other attorney in the BrownWinick Growth Capital practice group.
+If you have any questions or want to discuss raising capital via Rule 504, please contact any attorney in the BrownWinick Growth Capital practice group.